deontic/npm-imgbb-bulk-downloader/src/README.md

 ## Install

-download the npm package from npm via running
+download the package via npm by running
 `npm i @un-index/imgbb-bulk`
 in the directory you will require it